christophedc0/Dump/DAPS/gdrives.md

 ### Afterword

 I would like to give a ***special thanks*** to all the owners and users for providing feedback and help in creating this page.
-As well, not important to forget, ***big thanks*** to all the people creating these posters as described in the guidelines and rules that are defined @ [DAPS REPO](https://github.com/Drazzilb08/daps).
+As well, not important to forget, ***big thanks*** to all the people creating these posters as described in the guidelines and rules that are defined @ [DAPS](https://github.com/Drazzilb08/daps).